 Bridges Campground is located in beautiful Huntington Canyon, along the Huntington Canyon National Scenic Byway on Utah Highway 31.
 It is situated at an elevation of approximately 8,700 feet.
-Many recreational activities are available, including hiking, biking and fishing.
+Many recreational activities are available, including hiking, biking, scenic driving, and fishing.

-The campground offers one group sites that can accommodate groups of 30 people, respectively.
+The campground offers one group campsite that can accommodate groups of up to 30 people.
 Four single-family campsites are also available.
-Vault toilets are provided, but there is no drinking water, electricity or garbage services offered within the campground.
+Vault toilets are provided, but there is no drinking water or electricity.
+There are no garbage services offered within the campground, so be prepared to "pack it in and pack it out".
 Roads and parking spurs are dirt.

 Large spruce trees and aspens cover the campground, offering plentiful shade.
 Huntington Creek runs alongside the campground.
 The canyon area has numerous lakes and streams, vibrant summer wildflowers, colorful fall foliage and abundant wildlife.